 While Boulder made its mark on Colorado during the Gold Rush, it truly blossomed during the 20th century.
 During the 1960s and 1970s, innovative companies in the technology sector and aerospace industry relocated to the area, bringing along jobs and bolstering the local economy.
 As the population grew, the city continued to expand with additional schools, businesses and amenities.
 Today, more than 100,000 people call Boulder home, and the city is a destination for those who want to experience the authenticity and hospitality of this frontier town in Colorado.

+The story of Boulder continues to be written today by the innovative people who call this community home.
+Many of the residents in Boulder strive to pay respect to the past while at the same time looking forward to the future.
 Much like many other booming towns in an area during the expansion of the American West, Boulder is a city with storied past.
 Today, the residents of Boulder and those who do business in the city strive to offer an authentic atmosphere while paying homage to the people of the past.